PCSX2/pcsx2-net-www/article-backup/otherArticles/markdown/112-pcsx2-0-9-7-sneak-peek.md

 -   Simplified plugin configuration dialog, with more options
 -   Console output will no longer slow down the emulator when flooded thanks to threading
--   Saving states done in the new thread, so gameplay doesn\'t even flinch when you save
+-   Saving states done in the new thread, so gameplay doesn't even flinch when you save

 ::: {style="text-align: center;"}